labs-solo/canopy-docs/website/docs/directional-automated-liquidity-explained/strengthening-the-defi-ecosystem.md

 ![Placeholder Image](TODO: Create and add image here)

-*Note: Insert an illustration showing the impact of D-AMM on the DeFi ecosystem.*
+*Note: Insert an illustration showing the impact of Directional Liquidity on the DeFi ecosystem.*

 ---